 Rebecca’s work in the coming years will continue the line of inquiry focused on the prevention and intervention of children’s academic failure.
 She is deeply committed to improving educational practices for students who are failing or at risk of failing academically and takes very seriously her role in preparing future practitioners who will carry on the important task of ensuring educational parity and success for all K-12 students.

-Publications (Highlighted names are current or former IU students, Bolded names are community partners)
+Publications (Highlighted names are current or former IU students, Bold names are community partners)

-Albers, C.A., & Martínez, R. S. (2013).
+Albers, C.A., & Martínez, R. S. (in progress).
 Academic Success in English: Using Response to Intervention as Best Practice for English Language Learners.
 Guilford Publications: New York, NY.

-Martínez, R.S., & Butera, G. (Guest Co-Editors) (2012).
+Martínez, R.S., & Butera, G. (Guest Co-Editors) (in press).
 Multidisciplinary Collaboration to Support Struggling Readers.
 Special series for Journal of Educational and Psychological Consultation.